JosueArreaga/BlockUdokuEngineSolver/README.md

 Project Purpose:

-    This project aims to create an engine strong enough to outplay humans and test its limits in BlockUdoku consistently.
+    This project aims to create an engine strong enough to outplay humans and test its limits in BlockUdoku.

 BlockUdoku Video Tutorial